Meet the cast of Netflix's Safe

 Where have I seen her before?
 Rouass starred as Amber Gates in Footballer’s Wives, Sarah Page in BBC series Primeval and Maya Lahan in series nine of Spooks.
 She played Sahira Shah in Holby City from 2011-2012 and competed on Strictly Come Dancing in 2009, finishing fourth with partner Anton du Bec.
 She is engaged to snooker player Ronnie O’Sullivan.

-Jenny – played by Amy James-Kenny
+Jenny – played by Amy James-Kelly

 Who is Jenny?
 Jenny is Tom’s missing daughter

-Where have I seen Amy James-Kenny before?
+Where have I seen Amy James-Kelly before?
 Amy starred as Maddie Heath in Coronation Street, and Martha Quaintain in ITV’s Jericho.